LinqlLang/Linql/C#/Linql.Server/README.md

 }
 else
 {
     //Go through the results, compare the limits, and override if they exceeded the limit.
-Realisitcally, we'd only expect 1 item in findResults, but we loop through for consistency. findResults.ForEach(r =>
+    //Realisitcally, we'd only expect 1 item in findResults, but we loop through for consistency. findResults.ForEach(r =>
     {
         if (r is LinqlFunction fun)